 Once you have plans in place a licensed General Contractor can provide you directly with an estimate for the on-site work.
 Cutting Edge Homes is not a construction company and doesn’t estimate or perform on-site work.

 For our Cape Cod homes we upgrade the roof to a steeper pitch and use a different roof truss to create the open attic area.
-You should budget a bit more PSF for the Factory Built portion of the project as well as the on-site work yet as many people have realized, these homes are some of the best values that we offer.
+You should budget more PSF for the Factory Built portion of the project as well as the on-site work. yet as many people have realized, these homes are some of the best values that we offer.